Sittensen murders: Victims

 Only the Fans, Jitloed, and Foong were immediately identified, as the rest did not carry documentation on them.
 All victims were named by 9 February.
 There was initially uncertainty in Chinese newspapers whether the victims were ethnically Chinese, due to many Chinese restaurants in Europe being run by Southeast Asians instead.
 Besides the Hong Kong-origin owners and head cook, the two waitresses were part of Chinese diaspora, being Malaysian Chinese and Hoa, the latter confirmed by a cousin.
-Contrary to initial assumptions, the Chinese Consulate General in Hamburg confirmed that none of the dead were Chinese citizens.
+The Chinese Consulate General in Hamburg confirmed, contrary to initial assumptions, that none of the dead were Chinese citizens.

 Investigation

 Lower Saxony State Police headed the investigation, forming an 80-person special taskforce, Sonderkommission (Soko) "Lin Yue", headed by Rotenburg Kripo chief Petra Guderian.
 The taskforce was expanded to over 100 officers by 16 February.
 Additionally, the Federal Criminal Police Office provided forensic technology to aid in the crime scene reconstruction.
 At the end of the investigation, the case files amounted to seven gigabyte in digitally compiled reports, or 40,638 pages.

 After the crime, there was a curious discovery about the tenant of an apartment on the same floor as the Lin Yue restaurant.
 25-year-old computer technician Carsten B. had been awake at the time of the murders, yet was completely unaware of the events next-door because he had been playing a first person shooter video game with head phones on, with any noise muffled further by his television playing the Super Bowl XLI.
 Even more baffling was the fact that the assailants had actually checked the apartment floor and forcefully kicked in two of the three doors.
 These apartments were empty.
 He only found out about the murders when police asked to check his flat to ensure none of the murderers were still in the building.
 The only information the neighbour could provide was that he ordered food from the Lin Yue the prior evening, less than an hour before the arrival of the robbers.
 Separately, residents reported seeing a blue VW Polo leaving the area.
 On 15 February, police also searched for a white VW T4 transporter with Bremen licence plates, the owner of which was found and questioned the same day.